Harry & Meghan: Royal family's response

 After the docuseries was released, both Buckingham Palace and Kensington Palace declined to comment on its content.
-The Sunday Times reported that Harry and Meghan wanted to "sit down with the royal family" for a meeting to address their "issues" before the King and Queen Consort's coronation in May 2023, which Harry and Meghan could attend.
+The Sunday Times reported that Harry and Meghan wanted to "sit down with the royal family" for a meeting to address their "issues" before the King and Queen's coronation in May 2023, which Harry and Meghan could attend.
 Referencing the palace's approach to instigate a reconciliation between Ngozi Fulani and Lady Susan Hussey, the latter of whom had made "unacceptable and deeply regrettable" comments about the other one's heritage, a source close to the couple stated that "Nothing like that was ever done when Harry and Meghan raised various concerns."

+Markle family's response

+In April 2023, Meghan's half-sister Samantha Markle included statements made in the docuseries in an amended complaint for the refiling of her defamation lawsuit against Meghan.
+In March 2024, After two years of hearings and filings, a federal judge handed Meghan a victory in the defamation case her half-sister filed against her in 2022.
+The judge dismissed Samantha Markle's lawsuit with prejudice, meaning she cannot refile the case.

 Public opinion

 Polls conducted by Savanta following the documentary's release showed that six in ten Britons felt it was a bad idea for the couple to film and release the documentary.
 Additionally, half of those polled did not trust Netflix to deliver an accurate and neutral account of events discussed within the series.
 Harry and Meghan's popularity in the UK suffered after the release of the documentary, with YouGov reporting that three in five Britons thought negatively of Harry and two-thirds had a low opinion of Meghan.

 In a poll commissioned by The Times, YouGov reported that 44% of participants believed Harry had to be stripped of his titles while 32% thought he should be allowed to keep them.
 The survey, which was conducted following the documentary's release, also showed 44% of participants having more sympathy for Harry's brother and sister-in-law, William and Catherine, compared to 17% for Harry and Meghan.
 23% said the docuseries made them think less of the couple, while 7% said it had the opposite effect for them.
 65% of those questioned said that Harry and Meghan left the royal family by choice, while 11% said they had been forced out.
 53% of respondents believed the couple did not deserve an apology from the royal family for their treatment, while 19% thought they did.
 51% said the couple should not have security paid for by the British government, while 32% thought they should.